How did Barker & Dobson become one of the largest confectionery manufacturers in Britain?

 Barker & Dobson sold its newsagents business, with 150 outlets, to Guinness for £10 million in 1985.
 A high-class chocolate shop on Bond Street, London was retained.

 Keiller, the butterscotch and marmalade manufacturer, was acquired for £4.9 million in 1985.

 The highest-selling product lines in 1985 were Hacks, Victory V and Everton Mints.

 The Whitefield Road offices were closed in 1985, and headquarters were relocated to Bury.

 Barker & Dobson acquired Budgens supermarkets, with 148 outlets, from Booker McConnell for £80 million in 1986.

-The Barker & Dobson brand is currently owned by Tangerine Confectionery in Britain.
+The Barker & Dobson brand is currently owned by Tangerine Confectionery in Britain, although it has been inactive in recent years.
 Hacks remains a leading confectionery brand in Malaysia.